 When to Expect Your Refund

-Refunds are generally issued within 21 days of when you electronically filed your tax return or 42 days of when you filed paper returns.
-If it’s been longer, find out why your refund may be delayed or may not be the amount you expected.
+Refunds are generally issued within 21 days of when you electronically filed your tax return or longer if you filed a paper return.
+Find out why your refund may be delayed or may not be the amount you expected.

 Find out if Your Tax Return Was Submitted

 You can file your tax return by mail, through an e-filing website or software, or by using the services of a tax preparer.
 Whether you owe taxes or you’re expecting a refund, you can find out your tax return’s status by:

 If you file your taxes by mail, you can track your tax return and get a confirmation when the IRS has received it.
 To do so, use USPS Certified Mail or another mail service that has tracking or delivery confirmation services.

 If you call the IRS, you should have the following information ready when you ask about your tax return’s status: